noobpratik10/ChesTron--my-chess-bot/README.md

 - Intelligent move suggestions and analysis based on game phase.
 - Switch between PRUNER (logic-driven) and CNINGA (data-driven) chess engines.

 ## Tech Stack
+- **Frontend**:
-- **Frontend**: HTML, CSS, JavaScript
+  - HTML, CSS, JavaScript
+  - **Chessboard.js**: Used to embed an interactive chess board into the web application.
+  - **Chess.js**: A headless JavaScript library integrated with Chessboard.js to handle chess logic and game states.

+- **Backend**:
-- **Backend**: Flask (Python), enabling API-driven interactions with the chess engines.
+  - **Flask**: Python-based framework for handling API-driven interactions with the chess engines and serving the web app.
+  - **Python-Chess**: A robust Python library used for move generation, validation, and handling chess rules without the need to manually implement them.

 - **AI Algorithms**:
-  - Minimax with Alpha-Beta pruning for PRUNER.
+  - **PRUNER**: Built using Minimax with Alpha-Beta pruning, optimized for efficiency and performance.
-  - TensorFlow/Keras for training and deploying CNINGA.
+  - **CNINGA**: Powered by TensorFlow/Keras, trained on 100,000+ Lichess games (2300+ rating).

+- **Evaluation**:
-- **Evaluation**: PESTO evaluation tables for optimized middle-game and end-game assessments.
+  - **PESTO Evaluation Tables**: Optimized tables used for precise middle-game and end-game assessments.

 ## Installation
 Follow these steps to get ChesTron running locally: